nodemcu/nodemcu-firmware/README.md

 ```

 #####SPI connection
-The HSPI module is used, so certain pins are fixed:
+The HSPI module is used ([more information](http://d.av.id.au/blog/esp8266-hardware-spi-hspi-general-info-and-pinout/)), so certain pins are fixed:
 * HSPI CLK  = GPIO14
 * HSPI MOSI = GPIO13
 * HSPI MISO = GPIO12 (not used)